|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Transplant surgery usually takes six to eight hours.
 The patient is placed on a cardiopulmonary bypass machine while the surgeon works to remove most of the patient's own (native) heart.
 The patient's native posterior walls of both atria of the heart are left in place.
 The new heart is inserted and is attached to the remaining heart tissue and blood vessels.

 Many heart transplant recipients are alive more than 10 years later.
 Sometimes, coronary artery disease may develop after a transplant and some patients eventually need a second transplant.
 Most heart transplant recipients return to normal, active lives and report that they are satisfied with the quality of their lives.
-Our transplant program has performed over 600 heart transplants - more than any other Canadian centre - with a success rate between 80-85 per cent.
-Some of our earliest patients are the longest-surviving recipients in Canada, now approaching 30 years of healthy life following heart transplantation.
+Our transplant program has performed almost 700 heart transplants - more than any other Canadian centre - with a success rate between 80-85 per cent.
+Some of our earliest patients are the longest-surviving recipients in Canada, celebrating 35 years of healthy life following heart transplantation.

 Watch this video, Celebrating the 600th Heart Transplant.